IIT Tirupati: Department of Mechanical Engineering

 The Department of Mechanical Engineering, established in 2015, offers B.Tech., M.Tech. (in Design and Manufacturing), and PhD programmes.
 The department offers undergraduate courses titled 'Engineering Drawing' and 'Engineering Mechanics' to all the engineering disciplines of IIT Tirupati.
 The department is active in research in the areas of applied solid mechanics, dynamics, thermal and fluid engineering, materials research, and manufacturing engineering.
 The faculty members of the department are engaged in research in the areas of solid mechanics and design, thermal and fluid engineering, and manufacturing engineering and materials research.
 Also, a wide range of advanced courses are offered in line with the current research topics relevant to the department and interdisciplinary research.
-The department is highly active in organising symposiums, seminars, and workshops to train the faculties and students from the Institute and other institutions, thus promoting research collaboration.
-The faculty members from the department effectively collaborate with industries, research organisations, and other universities on problems relevant to society and industries.

 Department of Mathematics and Statistics

 The Department of Mathematics and Statistics at IIT Tirupati started in 2015.
 The department offers mathematical, statistical and computing courses for all engineering disciplines of IIT Tirupati at undergraduate, postgraduate and research levels.
 The department specialises in the areas of pure and applied mathematics, industrial mathematics & statistics, machine learning and data science.
 The faculty members of the department are engaged in various research areas of mathematics and statistics, including Representation Theory, Analytic Number Theory, Fractals, Fixed Point Theory, Partial Differential Equations, Numerical Analysis, Inverse Problems, Industrial Mathematics, Mathematical Modelling, Generalized Linear Models, Machine Learning, Statistical Signal Processing, Statistical Finance, and Environmental Statistics.
 The department currently offers M.Sc.
 (Mathematics and Statistics) and Ph.D. programmes.